Evidence-Based Interventions to Prevent Maternal Anemia

 Using an Integrated Package to Prevent Maternal Anemia

 Because anemia often emanates from nutritional and disease-related causes, such as malaria and/or intestinal helminth infections along with iron deficiency, anemia should be addressed through an integrated package of interventions, including:

 - Universal daily iron folic-acid supplementation for pregnant women using the recommended doses of 60mg of iron and 400mcg of folic acid;

 - Micronutrient fortification of commonly consumed local food products;

-- Optimal birth spacing of at least 2 years; and
+- Optimal birth spacing of at least 2 years.

-MCHIP identifies opportunities and addresses barriers for integration of maternal anemia in maternal health initiatives to improve anemia control programming and reduce anemia at the country level.
-The Program provides global leadership, advocates at the global and regional level for an integrated package of interventions to address maternal anemia (IFA supplements, anti-malarials and deworming), and provides technical assistance to countries to move integrated anemia prevention and control forward.
-MCHIP identifies multiple delivery channels for interventions including community-based distribution of IFA supplements where the coverage of at least four antenatal care visits is low.
+MCHIP identified opportunities and addressed barriers for integration of maternal anemia in maternal health initiatives to improve anemia control programming and reduce anemia at the country level.
+MCHIP provided global leadership, advocated at the global and regional level for an integrated package of interventions to address maternal anemia (iron folic acid supplements, antimalarials and deworming), and provided technical assistance (TA) to countries to move integrated anemia prevention and control forward.

 To improve maternal anemia and nutrition programming, MCHIP disseminated key messages and evidence-based information about lifesaving nutrition behaviors in Program focus countries, peer-reviewed publications, and programmatic briefs.
 Providing direct TA to countries such as Egypt, Kenya, Rwanda, Zimbabwe and Yemen resulted in “pay-for-performance” to increase the number of women receiving iron-folic acid supplements from health workers, and use of cell phones to provide daily reminders for women to take their iron/folic acid supplements.